DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

 ## Kopia Server in Windows

-Kopia always running in the background, but also webgui to manage it in.
+My go-to for windows use because it offers gui for easier managment and the reliability of always running in the background as a service.

+This deployment does not make use of the main Kopia Server feature, to be a repository for other machines running Kopiam, just local deployment.
+Few edits of `kopia_server_start.cmd` can make it happen though.

 * [Download this repo](https://github.com/DoTheEvo/selfhosted-apps-docker/archive/refs/heads/master.zip),
   delete everything except `kopia_backup/kopia_server_deploy_service_win` folder.